congatudo/stuff/docs/stepbystep-valetudo-installation.md

 These pages guide you through the installation steps for Cecotec Conga robots.
 Support is still somewhat experimental, everything in this guide is under your responsability.

-- The default settings here will be for running Valetudo on the robot itself, [standalone installation](#standalone-installation).
+- The default settings here will be for running Congatudo on the robot itself, [standalone installation](#standalone-installation).
 - It could run in a server using Docker, [docker installation](#docker-installation).
 - If you want to develop as well, check out the [Local Development guide](https://valetudo.cloud/pages/development/building-and-modifying-valetudo.html).

 Any of the ways to get Valetudo running for the robot needs root access to your Conga, so here it will be explained too [Robot Setup](#robot-setup).

-Please give it a try and [file any issues that you encounter there](https://github.com/Hypfer/Valetudo.git/issues).
+Please give it a try and [file any issues that you encounter there](https://github.com/congatudo/Congatudo.git/issues).

 - [Summary](#)
   - [Robot setup](#robot-setup)